-If samples of biological material are stored, routine clinical information from your medical records will also be kept on a secure computer database for the Tissue Bank.
-This is to help us understand what your illness was like and relate this to what we find in the laboratory and to what happens to patients.
+If samples of biological material are donated to Tissue Bank, routine clinical information from your medical records will also be kept on a secure computer database for the Tissue Bank to supply projects.
+This is to help researchers understand your illness and relate this to the laboratory findings and to what happens to patients.
 The Research Tissue Bank will act as the data controller for this purpose.
 This means that we are responsible for looking after your information and using it properly.
-To safeguard your rights, we will use the minimum personally-identifiable information possible.
+To safeguard your rights, we will use the minimum personally identifiable information possible.

-By signing the consent form you agree to allow your anonymised genetic and routine clinical information to be released to other medical, academic, government and commercial databases.
+By signing the consent form you agree to allow your anonymized genetic and routine clinical information to be released to other medical, academic, government and commercial databases.

 To maintain confidentiality we will fully anonymise the collected samples and the corresponding information by removing anything that could identify you (name, date of birth, address, hospital number) and allocate a tissue bank number before the samples are used for research studies.
 When samples are released to a researcher for a study a further level of anonymisation will take place as each sample will be given a unique study number.

-Consequently researchers who are given samples of your biological material will not be able to find out anything about you personally from the anonymised information that they receive and will not be able to provide you with the results of their research.
-This includes the results of any genetic testing.
+Consequently, researchers who are given samples of your biological material and/ or data will not be able to find out anything about you personally from the anonymised information that they receive and will not be able to provide you with the results of their research.